freeCodeCamp/camperchan/CONTRIBUTING.md

 ### Submit Feature Requests

 Do you have an idea for a new bot feature? _Anyone_ is welcome to submit a feature request, even if you have no idea how to write the code for that feature!
-Please feel free to submit your ideas as [GitHub issues]() so we may review them and determine the implementation method and use case.
+Please feel free to submit your ideas [here](https://github.com/bradtaniguchi/discord-bot-test/issues/new/choose) so we may review them and determine the implementation method and use case.

 ### Our Commitment to You